kdl-org/kdl/SPEC.md

   slashdashed or not, may follow a slashdashed children block.

-A slashdash may be be followed by any amount of whitespace, including newlines and comments, before the element that it comments out.
+A slashdash may be be followed by any amount of whitespace, including newlines and comments (other than other slashdashes), before the element that it comments out.

 ### Newline